Introducing VASER Liposuction

 You will be sent home following the surgery wearing a garment that compresses the surgical area.
 Underneath this garment will be gauze to control the bleeding and epi-foam to help the areas to maintain shape.
 Leave all this intact for 48 hours.
 There should be an opening on the garment to allow for bodily functions.
 After 48 hours: remove, wash, and air-dry the epi-foam and compression garment (if you have them).
 Remove and discard the gauze as well.
 Do not remove bandages covering incision areas, if any.
 Next, follow instructions for showering and incision care as previously started.
 Cleanse any uncovered incisions 3-4 times a day using a cotton ball or swab soaked in saline water (found at your local pharmacy).
 DO NOT USE HYDROGEN PEROXIDE OR ALCOHOL TO CLEANSE INCISIONS.
 Continue wearing the compression garment and epi-foam until your follow-up appointment with Dr. Byun.
 At that point he may ask you to change your garment to a stage 2 garment (which is a smaller size) after the first week.
 Our staff will assist you with obtaining this garment.

 Fluid will leak out for the first 24-48 hours.
-Therefore, we suggest sleeping on an old sheet and the blue pad you will take home from the surgery center.
+Therefore, we suggest sleeping on an old sheet and the blue pad that you will take home from the surgery center.
 If you have liposuction on your thighs or legs, elevate your legs by placing a pillow under you knees as this will help reduce swelling in the lower legs.

 Foam tape or yellow sponge tape may have been applied, too, after surgery.
 Please keep foam tape on for 5-6 days following your surgery.
 Starting at a week following your surgery, you can start removing this tape.
 When you shower, the tape will start to peel away.
 By the time you are coming in for your first post-op appointment, your tape should be completely removed.
 Please do so in order to avoid a painful tape-removing process.